xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 ### Determine Optimum Wall Thicknesses

-What are the minimium thicknesses of walls of Wood, Adobe and Common brick to prevent the pipes from freezing?
+What are the minimum thicknesses of walls of Wood, Adobe and Common brick to prevent the pipes from freezing?

 When you are done, go to `Intro->Submit A Show Your Work` using the hands-on